Where is the customised jewellery made?

 Plating is highly variable and may not last.
 A plated jewellery item is subject to wear and tear, which will remove the plating over time.
 How often you wear your plated jewellery item will impact how long the item will last too.
 For example, a bangle that you wear every day, and which may come into frequent contact with a desk or table, will be more affected than a pendant worn for a few hours once a month.
 Additionally, plating is affected by the chemical composition of each person’s skin – some people have more acid in their skin than others, which may accelerate plating loss.
 It’s impossible to say how long a plated item will last as everyone’s body – and the way they wear their item - is so different.
 While we plate each item as thickly as possible, and put a special lacquer over the top to assist in keeping the plate in place, we are not responsible for and will not accept any item for re-plating.

 Pink and black pearls may vary in their colour compared to the images shown on the website; this occurs due to natural variation and/or the dyeing process.

 Engraving is usually done with a laser machine to ensure accuracy and precision.
 Engraving of our Russian Ring Necklaces (as well as Russian bangles & rings) is done by machine and, due to the curvature of their surface, requires extensive setup time.
 You can watch more about that here in this video.

 Your engraving may differ slighly from what is shown in our pictures, for reasons of item thickness, engraveable surface area, any slight variance in the metal itself.
 Engraving charges are $40 per surface, and you can select from a range of fonts being Arial, Latin and Cursive.
 We recommend limiting your engraving to 15 characters or less, owing to space requirements.
+With the russian ring necklaces or rings, we allow one name per ring.
 If we think your desired engraving message is too long, we'll be in touch.